How to Create EC2 Instance in AWS Step by Step

 Instance state is Running.
 You can click on the Instance ID to see more details about your instance.

-You created your EC2 instance or virtual server in AWS cloud 🙂
+You created your EC2 instance or virtual server in the AWS cloud 🙂

-In this in depth tutorial, I walked you though creation of EC2 instance using AWS console in a step by step manner.
+In this in-depth tutorial, you learnt how to create EC2 instance in AWS step by step

 I hope you enjoyed this tutorial.
-If you have a question, feel free to drop in comment.
-I will be more then happy to answer your query.
+If you have a question, feel free to drop in a comment.
+I will be more than happy to answer your query.

 - Understand IAM PassRole to Secure your AWS Infrastructure